-Here a Lesser Florican bounces above the grass in a breeding display.
-Bengal Florican displays in similar fashion, and we will have our eyes peeled during our time in Bardia National Park for any such behavior that might give the presence of these rare birds away (photo V. Mishra).
-A huge number and wide range of species are possible here, with other high-quality birds we could find during our time here including Sarus Crane, Swamp Francolin, Sirkeer Malkoha, Yellow-footed Green Pigeon, Lesser Adjutant, Black Stork, Painted Stork, Black-necked Stork, Red-naped Ibis, Oriental Darter, Indian Courser, Black-bellied Tern, Dusky Eagle-Owl, Red-headed Vulture, White-rumped Vulture, Slender-billed Vulture, Indian Spotted Eagle, Great Hornbill, Great Slaty Woodpecker, White-naped Woodpecker, Yellow-crowned Woodpecker, Maroon Oriole, Short-billed Minivet, Rosy Minivet, Small Minivet, Black-headed Jay, Bengal Bush Lark, Tawny-bellied Babbler, Striated Babbler, Chestnut-tailed Starling, Brahminy Starling, Grey-winged Blackbird, Tickell's Thrush, Slaty-backed Forktail, Blue-capped Rock Thrush, and White-tailed Stonechat.
+Days 10 - 11.
+Bardia National Park A huge number and wide range of species are possible at Bardia National Park.
+High-quality birds we could find during our time here including Sarus Crane, Swamp Francolin, Sirkeer Malkoha, Yellow-footed Green Pigeon, Lesser Adjutant, Black Stork, Painted Stork, Black-necked Stork, Red-naped Ibis, Oriental Darter, Indian Courser, Black-bellied Tern, Dusky Eagle-Owl, Red-headed Vulture, White-rumped Vulture, Slender-billed Vulture, Indian Spotted Eagle, Great Hornbill, Great Slaty Woodpecker, White-naped Woodpecker, Yellow-crowned Woodpecker, Maroon Oriole, Short-billed Minivet, Rosy Minivet, Small Minivet, Black-headed Jay, Bengal Bush Lark, Tawny-bellied Babbler, Striated Babbler, Chestnut-tailed Starling, Brahminy Starling, Grey-winged Blackbird, Tickell's Thrush, Slaty-backed Forktail, Blue-capped Rock Thrush, and White-tailed Stonechat.

+Another beautiful thrush that is possible in Nepal - Grey-winged Blackbird.
 The wide range of habitats here also provides excellent opportunities for finding some interesting reptiles and mammals, the three big targets here being Greater One-horned (Indian) Rhinoceros, Bengal Tiger, and Ganges River Dolphin.
 Other non-avian highlights might include Gharial, Mugger, Asian Elephant, and Swamp Deer.
-Overnight: Bardia

-Day 12.
-Travel between Bardia National Park and Nepalgunj, flight to Kathmandu We will leave the Bardia National Park area and drive to Nepalguni, where we will catch a flight back to Kathmandu for the final group evening meal of the tour.
-Overnight: Kathmandu Day 13.
+Overnight: Bardia Day 12.
+Travel between Bardia National Park and Nepalgunj, flight to Kathmandu We will leave the Bardia National Park area and drive to Nepalgunj, where we will catch a flight back to Kathmandu for the final group evening meal of the tour.
+Overnight: Kathmandu

+Day 13.
 Departure from Kathmandu, tour concludes The tour concludes with your international departure from Kathmandu.
 Overnight: Not included Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
-In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.
-13 days Duration: 6 - 8 Group Size:

-20 March - 01 April 2025 Dates:

-21 March - 02 April 2026

-Start: Tribhuvan International Airport, Kathmandu End: Tribhuvan International Airport, Kathmandu

-Prices: US\$7,789 per person sharing - based on 6 - 8 participants, which includes

-the domestic flights (2025)

-US\$8,645 per person sharing - based on 6 - 8 participants, which includes

-the domestic flights (2026)

-Single Supplements: US\$1,605 (2025)

-US\$1,781 (2026)

-In the event of fewer than six participants signing up to the tour there will be the option of a surcharge to guarantee departure.
+In addition, we sometimes have to use a different guide from the one advertised due to tour scheduling and other factors.
+Duration: 13 days Group Size: 4 - 8 Dates: 17 - 29 March 2025 17 - 29 March 2026 17 - 29 March 2027 Start: Tribhuvan International Airport, Kathmandu End: Tribhuvan International Airport, Kathmandu Prices: US\$6,550 per person sharing, which includes the domestic flight (2025) US\$7,270 per person sharing, which includes the domestic flight (2026) US\$8,070 per person sharing, which includes the domestic flight (2027) Single Supplements : US\$1,100 (2025) US\$1,220 (2026) US\$1,360 (2027) In the event of fewer than four participants signing up to the tour there will be the option of a surcharge to guarantee departure.
 The amount of the surcharge will depend on how many participants are signed up to the tour and will occur if all participants agree.
 Price includes:

-Domestic flights (Kathmandu to Biratnagar and Nepalgunj to Kathmandu) All accommodation (as described above) Meals (from evening meal on day 1 until breakfast on day 13) Drinking water - two bottles of mineral water per day per person from our tour vehicle, please bring a refillable water bottle (if taken from the hotel this will be at your own cost) Expert tour leader Local bird and wildlife guide fees National park/birdwatching reserve entrance fees and jeep safaris All ground transport and tolls while on tour, including airport pick-up and drop-off Price excludes:
+Domestic flights (Kathmandu to Biratnagar and Nepalgunj to Kathmandu) All accommodation (as described above) Meals (from evening meal on Day 1 until breakfast on Day 13) Drinking water - two bottles of mineral water per day per person from our tour vehicle, please bring a refillable water bottle (if taken from the hotel this will be at your own cost) Expert tour leader Local bird and wildlife guide fees www.birdingecotours.com National park/birdwatching reserve entrance fees and jeep safaris All ground transport and tolls while on tour, including airport pick-up and drop-off

+Price excludes: